tomoqt/OCR-for-AR-with-Tesseract/README.md

 # OCR-for-AR-with-Tesseract
 In this implementation, we developed a python executable to be called by a Unity vuforia app to automatically perform OCR and recognise identification numbers on military airplanes while performing AR-assisted maintenance procedures.
+This project was part of an application we developed during the course of the second semester of a master's degree, as a team of five people.
+The challenge was proposed and sponsored by Leonardo.